Vizdrive/WRO-Vizdrive-2025/README.md

 - Uses **PixyCam 2** to detect colored objects.
 - **Red objects → Evade to the right**
 - **Green objects → Evade to the left**
-- Size-based decision to determine proximity of objects.
+- Size and coordinates-based decision to determine proximity and location of objects.

 ### Distance Detection